IsaacWoods/poplar/book/syscalls/create_memory_object.md

 configuration spaces) must be created by the kernel.

 ### Parameters
-- `a` - the virtual address to map the MemoryObject at
-- `b` - the size of the MemoryObject's memory area (in bytes)
+- `a` - the size of the MemoryObject's memory area (in bytes)
-- `c` - flags:
+- `b` - flags:
     - Bit `0`: set if the memory should be writable
     - Bit `1`: set if the memory should be executable
-- `d` - a pointer to which the kernel will write the physical address to which the MemoryObject was allocated.
+- `c` - a pointer to which the kernel will write the physical address to which the MemoryObject was allocated.
 Ignored if null.

 ### Returns
 Uses the standard representation to return a `Result<Handle, MemoryObjectError>` method.
 Error status